|

 Consider dog food formulated to provide specific nutrients for aging pets, such as Omega-3 fatty acids, which support joint health and aid brain function.

-To make mealtime more comfortable for older pets who may have difficulty with larger portions due to dental or other health issues, consider providing smaller meals multiple times a day.
+To make mealtime more comfortable for older pets who may have difficulty with larger portions due to dental or other health issues, consider offering smaller meals more frequently.

 Exercise regimen